rohan-va/Finance-and-News/README.md

 # News Webscraping

-This is the news scrapper portion of the repository.
-This scraper attains past news articles over 24 hours spans alerting us about new information regarding stocks, finance, etc.
+This is the news scraper portion of this repository.
+It attains past news articles over 24 hours, alerting users about new information regarding stocks, finance, etc.

+Includes:

 - 24-hour fetching
-- CSV Updates based on each day
+- CSV Updates based on each day upon running
 - Overrides information upon running
 - Attain sources for a single source right now

-#Areas to improve
+Areas to improve:

-- Need to include more news sources
+- Inclusion of more news sources
-- Gear towards specific stocks and coins to investigate certain trends
+- Gear proogram towards specific stocks and coins to investigate certain trends/chatter
 - Expand to a 7-day span